-A protected person lists a friend's address as a safe mailing address on a Petition for U Nonimmigrant Status ([Form I-918](#)), but uses their physical address as a mailing address on their pending Application for Temporary Protected Status ([Form I-821](#)).
+A protected alien lists a friend's address as a safe mailing address on a Petition for U Nonimmigrant Status ([Form I-918](#)), but uses his or her physical address as a mailing address on his or her pending Application for Temporary Protected Status ([Form I-821](#)).
 In this case, USCIS considers the friend's address as the safe or preferred mailing address for the Form I-918.
 However, USCIS considers the physical address as the safe or preferred mailing address for the Form I-821.
-If the protected person has a Form G-28 on file, USCIS sends all original notices or secure documents according to their preferences listed on Form G-28.
+If the protected alien has a Form G-28 on file for both forms, USCIS sends all original notices or secure documents according to his or her preferences listed on Form G-28.

-The protected person must change their address for each individual form they have filed with USCIS.
+The protected alien must change his or her address for each individual form he or she has filed with USCIS.
 The filing of a subsequent benefit request with a new address does not automatically update the address for the prior filing.